 The Lord is my Portion

-Back in the day when, as a lad, I used to queue for school dinners, in order to indicate to the dinner ladies how large was the portion of pudding one hoped to be served, the approved method of my classmates was to express the desired quantity in terms of something of comparable size.
+Many years ago, when I was a lad and used to queue up for school dinners, the approved method by which my classmates and I would indicate to the dinner ladies how large a portion of pudding we hoped to be served, was to express the desired quantity in terms of something of comparable size.
 The effectiveness of this technique was, however, questionable since, judging by the invariably uniform size of the pieces of Australian Crunch that were actually served, the kitchen staff of Beech Grove School didn’t appreciate the differing body mass of a Tyrannosaurus Rex and a flea!

 I was reminded of this recently as I was considering how in the Bible, the psalmists, and others, not infrequently describe the LORD as their ‘portion’ [Psalm 16:5, 73:26, 119:57, 142:5].
 ‘Portion’ refers literally to the portion of the territory in the promised land that was allocated to all the individual tribes of the people of Israel except the tribe of Levi.
 The Levites were not allocated any land but instead, it was said, that the Lord was their portion [Numbers 18:20].